NerTzhuLz/PhoenixBot/README.md

 * Leave - lets people leave a squad that they are in
     * multiple at once?
     * "All" option?
+    * Only leaves squads that are still open
 * MySquads - Lists the squads you are waiting on
     * Also show full squads?
     * Show squads you're hosting separately